FLUX-SE/all_docs/en_US/spat_revolution_doc/Scene_based_streams.md

 - SID: Single Index Designation, WXYZUVSTRPQNOLMK...
 - FMH: Furse-Malham Harmonics, WXYZRSTUVKLMNOPQ...

 Different normalizations exist also with ambisonics.
 This normalization defines the relative level of the omni component compared to the other channels.
-It differs according to the dimension of the ambisonics:
+It differs according to the dimension of the Ambisonics:
 - SN2D/SN3D: Schmidt-Seminormalized.
 - N2D/N3D: Fully-Normalized.
 - FuMa: Furse-Malham normalization.